eco-by-different/winzstd/README.md

 # WinZSTD

-**WinZSTD 1.0** is a lightweight native Windows GUI for creating `.tar` and `.tar.zst` archives using the built-in Windows `tar.exe`.
+WinZSTD 1.1.0 is a lightweight native Windows GUI for creating `.tar` and `.tar.zst` archives using the built-in Windows `tar.exe`.

 No external binaries.
 No bundled tools.
 No 7-Zip dependency.
 Just Windows PowerShell, WinForms and Windows TAR.
 ## Philosophy

 **eco-by-different**